How Long Does a Cart Stay in Your System?

 Stay Hydrated

 Drinking plenty of water or teas rich in antioxidants may help the body process and eliminate THC faster through urine.
-Commonly used teas for this feature ingredients like milk thistle, dandelion root, peppermint leaf, and juniper berry.
+Commonly used teas with these feature ingredients are milk thistle, dandelion root, peppermint leaf, and juniper berry.

 Exercise

-Engaging in regular cardiovascular workouts can help in burning the fat cells where THC is stored and may speed up the rate of metabolism.
+Regular cardiovascular workouts can help burn the fat cells where THC is stored and may speed up the rate of metabolism.
 However, avoid intense exercise right before a test, as this can release stored THC into the bloodstream, potentially raising levels temporarily.7

 Eat a Healthy Diet